Content

 Consuming honey may help your heart.

-A review of honey and its effects on cardiovascular disease found that it may help lower blood pressure, improve blood fat levels, regulate your heartbeat and prevent the death of healthy cells — all factors that can improve your heart function and health.
+A review of honey and its effects on cardiovascular disease found that it may help lower blood pressure, improve blood fat levels, regulate heartbeat, and prevent the death of healthy cells — all factors that can improve your heart function and health.

-However, there haven’t been any long-term human studies on the effects of honey on blood pressure and heart health.
+Still, there haven’t been any long-term studies on the effects of honey on blood pressure and heart health.

 Honey is a natural antibacterial and antimicrobial agent.
 It contains hydrogen peroxide and glucose oxidase and has a low pH level that can kill harmful bacteria and fungi.